spring-guides/gs-handling-form-submission/README.md

 Create a web controller
 -----------------------

 In Spring's approach to building web sites, HTTP requests are handled by a controller.
-These components are easily identified by the [`@Controller`] annotation, and the GreetingController below handles GET requests for /greeting by returning the name of a [`View`], in this case, "greeting".
+These components are easily identified by the [`@Controller`] annotation.
+The GreetingController below handles GET requests for /greeting by returning the name of a [`View`], in this case, "greeting".
 A `View` is responsible for rendering the HTML content:

 `src/main/java/hello/GreetingController.java`
 ```java